 Do you want to know how much money you need for (early) retirement?
 The rule of 25 is going to help you exactly how much you need to retire comfortably.

-When you are striving for financial independence and/or retire early, it is important to know how much money you need to retire.
+When you are striving for financial independence and early retirement, it is important to know how much money you need to retire.
+Preparing for retirement includes a definite savings plan and a retirement plan that everyone needs to follow.
+Retirement living will be so much easier because of this.

 What Is FIRE?

-FIRE stands for Financially Independence and/or retire early.
-Many people strive for financial independence and some of them want to enjoy retirement early.
-Getting out ahead financially is mostly done by making extra money and living below your means.
+FIRE stands for Financially Independence and Retire Early.
+Many people strive for financial independence, and some of them want to enjoy retirement early.
+Getting out ahead financially is mainly done by making extra money and living below your means.
+This is a sure-fire plan to meet your retirement plans.

 While there are many reasons why people want to retire early, the most prominent reason for many is freedom.
 Do what they want to do, when they want to.
 For example, here’s what I plan to do when I am financially independent.